-- 1. When an opening for a special assignment is available or imminent, the Police Chief or designee shall request interested police personnel to submit a memorandum requesting appointment to the special assignment. - 2.
+- 1. When an opening for a special assignment is available or imminent, the Chief of Police or designee shall request interested police personnel to submit a memorandum requesting appointment to the special assignment. - 2.
 Police personnel submitting requests shall indicate their reasons and qualifications for the special assignment in memorandum form to their immediate supervisor. - 3.
 Supervisors shall review requests after which they shall attach a memorandum of their own, which includes any comments they have and a recommendation of the employee for the special assignment. - 4.
-After reviewing all requests for special assignment the Police Chief or designee will have the option of (a) making the selection based on the information submitted or (b) establishing an oral board for the purpose of interviewing all candidates and receiving recommendations from the oral board and then making a selection. - 5.
-Notwithstanding the above, the Police Chief shall retain the right to assign employees to special assignments without following the above procedures when the Police Chief feels such action is in the best interest of the Department. - 6.
+After reviewing all requests for a special assignment the Chief of Police or designee will have the option of (a) making the selection based on the information submitted or (b) establishing an oral board for the purpose of interviewing all candidates and receiving recommendations from the oral board and then making a selection. - 5.
+Notwithstanding the above, the Chief of Police shall retain the right to assign employees to special assignments without following the above procedures when the Chief of Police feels such action is in the best interest of the Department. - 6.
 Within 10 days after an employee is informed that he/she was not chosen for a special assignment, the employee may ask the superior officer who effectively made the selection, for the reason the employee was not selected.
 The superior officer shall respond within 10 working days.